Daren Shiau, PBM, is a corporate lawyer, and is Co-Head of the Firm’s Corporate & Commercial Department.

 He has also worked in London and Brussels competition practices on European Commission and Office of Fair Trading matters, and is a non-practising solicitor of England and Wales.
 For his unparalleled antitrust experience in South-east Asia, Daren has been recognised by Who’s Who Legal: Competition as one of the “finest lawyers in the region”.

-Daren graduated on the Dean’s List of the National University of Singapore in 1996 and was awarded the Malayan Law Journal Book Prize in 1993.
+Daren graduated on the Dean’s List of the National University of Singapore in 1996 and was awarded the Malayan Law Journal Book Prize.
 He is District Councillor of the Central Singapore District, and was conferred the Public Service Medal on National Day in 2016.

 - Successful advisor to approximately 70 per cent. of Singapore’s merger control cases including, Grab/Uber, Thomson/Reuters, Holcim/Lafarge, Johnson & Johnson/Synthes, Volkswagen/MAN, Western Digital/SanDisk, Glencore/Chemoil, Nippon Steel/Sumitomo Metal and SIA/Airbus.